In this article, we are adding Amino acids Classification details.

 Hydroxy Proline | – | Hy.Pro |

-Based on Nutritional requirement, amino acids can be divided into 3 types.
+Based on Nutritional requirements, amino acids can be divided into 3 types.

 - Essential Amino acids (EAA)